 When should you use a green screen?

-Use a green screen when you need consistent backdrops across multiple shoots, when the real location is impractical or expensive, when you want to insert branded environments behind a presenter, or when broadcasting live with overlay graphics (news, weather, sports).
+Use a green screen when you need consistent backdrops across multiple shoots, when the real location is impractical or expensive, when you want to insert branded environments behind a presenter, or when broadcasting live with overlay graphics like news, weather, and sports.
 Green screens are common in corporate video, marketing content, training material, and explainer videos that mix presenters with on-screen graphics.

 What do you need to set up a green screen?